As construction on the GTS Project begins to

 - The Humber River Bridge was originally constructed in 1855.
 Upgrades to extend all 8 piers to the north were completed in 2013.

 - By the time the

-Weston Tunnel is complete in late 2014, over 260,000 cubic metres of rock and dirt will be excavated – that’s enough to fill over 104 Olympic-sized swimming pools!
+Weston Tunnel is complete, over 260,000 cubic metres of rock and dirt will be excavated – that’s enough to fill over 104 Olympic-sized swimming pools!

 - The tunnel boring machine at the